http://www.mistenergysystems.com

 superheated steam boilers typically further heat steam that

 has already been vaporized from water.
-High temperature steam
+High temperature

-heavily dependent on fossil fuel.
-Given the background
+thermodynamic process heavily dependent on fossil fuel.

-quality considerations, more energy efficient steam generation
+and environmental air quality considerations, more energy

-processes are desired.
+efficient steam generation processes are desired.

 [0003] In accordance with the present disclosure, steam,